Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Service Pupils Pupil Premium funding is , significantly lower and is allocated by the government to schools to support transition and associated intervention, thus ensuring pupils achievements are not effected by mobility, either of their family or other families around them.

 At Ann Edwards School we support all our pupils through quality teaching, resources and a wide range of interventions and additional support.
 The School Leadership Team and Governors have a responsibility to monitor Pupil Progress and the impact of all spending and interventions, including Pupil Premium.
-The attached report summarises how this was done in 2015 and the impact.
+The attached report summarises how this was done in 2016-7 and 2017-8 and the impact.
 Should you have any questions please do not hesitate to contact the Head teacher or Deputy Head.

 For further information please refer to the link below which will take you to the DfE Pupil Premium; Funding and accountability for schools report.